Zhen-Miao/PICsnATAC/README.md

 If you use PICsnATAC in your research, please cite our paper:

-Miao Z and Kim J. **Uniform quantification of single-nucleus ATAC-seq data with Paired- Insertion Counting (PIC) and a model-based insertion rate estimator.** *Nature Methods* 2023 (In press)
+Miao Z, and Kim J. *Uniform quantification of single-nucleus ATAC-seq data with Paired-Insertion Counting (PIC) and a model-based insertion rate estimator.* *Nature Methods* 21.1 (2024): 32-36.